bingeboy/n-get/README.md

 ```

 * If no protocal is used in the file path http will be used by default
-* If no writePath is provided http will be used by default
+* If no writePath is provided current location will be used by default

 Pull requests welcome.
 Use at your own risk.